FAQ

 What Sherpa Romeo does:

-1. Self-archiving policies (self-archiving)
+1. Self-archiving policies

-Sherpa Romeo collects and provides information on publishers' policies regarding the deposit of scholarly articles in open or institutional repositories.
+Sherpa Romeo collects and provides information on publishers' policies regarding the deposit of scientific articles in open or institutional repositories.
 Each journal has its own rules about which version of the contribution/article can be deposited and when:

 • Preprint: the version of the manuscript before peer review